-Candidates for admission to the first year of the B. Com (General/Foreign Trade/Corporate Secretaryship/ Co-operative Management) Degree shall require to have passed the Higher Secondary Course examination (+2) of any board or equivalent recognized by the Pondicherry University, having Commerce and Accountancy courses.
+Candidates for admission to the first year of the B. Com (General / Foreign Trade / Corporate Secretaryship / Co-operative Management Professional Accounting)) Degree shall require to have passed the Higher Secondary Course examination (+2) of any board or equivalent recognized by the Pondicherry University, having Accountancy with Commerce/Business Studies.